mobinalipour/marzban-to-mysql/README.md

 ## Notes

-The use of this script is completely safe because before doing anything, it takes a backup of `/opt/marzban` and `/var/marzban`paths and saves it in the `/root/marzban-old-files` and if something goes wrong you can restore your old data.
+The use of this script is safe because before any changes, it takes a backup of `/opt/marzban` and `/var/marzban`paths and saves it in the `/root/marzban-old-files` and if something goes wrong you can restore your old data.

-After changing the database and seeing the success message you can access the `phpmyadmin` on port `8010`
+After changing the database and seeing the success message you can access the `phpmyadmin` on port `8010` your user will be `root` and the password is what you have entered in this script.

 ## Support

 Just give me a star :)